Our fight against sexual exploitation, abuse and harassment

-To achieve this, we are adopting a survivor-centred approach that places the rights and protection of victims, survivors and persons directly affected at the centre of our actions.
-Actions include improving the experience of recourse, providing better medical and psycho social support, strengthening our policies, and developing additional protective measures for those who have experienced or witnessed such abuses.
+To achieve this, we have adopted a survivor-centred approach that places the rights and protection of victims, or survivors, and persons directly affected at the centre of our actions.
+Actions include improving the experience of recourse, providing proper medical and psychosocial support, strengthening our policies, and developing additional protective measures for those who have experienced or witnessed such abuses.

-Messages from our High Commissioner and other senior managers to our workforce have consistently and strongly encouraged victims to speak out, and underscored the mandatory obligation for all colleagues to report on situations or interactions that may give rise to concerns of sexual exploitation or abuse.
+The High Commissioner and other senior managers have consistently and strongly encouraged victims to speak out and underscored the mandatory obligation for all colleagues to report on situations or interactions that may give rise to concerns of sexual exploitation or abuse.

 Information on disciplinary measures taken is shared with all colleagues.
 We firmly believe this information, together with a robust follow-up on allegations, helps inspire confidence in the system and demonstrating accountability in action.